rachel-ng/bubble-tanks/README.md

 ## Bugs That Do Affect Gameplay
 * If you are moving and then decide to click outside of the window, your tank will continue to move.
   To fix this, click back inside the game and use the  `W`  `A`  `S`  `D`  keys to move in the direction that the tank is currently moving in.
 It should stop the tank from moving any further.

+## To Do List
+- [ ] indicator for remaining enemies
+  - [ ] indicator for last enemy
+- [ ] faster movement through cleared rooms
+- [ ] hardness of enemies in current room scale to player level